Cranberry White Chocolate Chip Oatmeal Cookies

 How to Make Cranberry White Chocolate Chip Oatmeal Cookies

-Preheat the oven - Preheat oven to 350° and line cookie sheets with parchment paper.
+1. Preheat the oven to 350°F. Line cookie sheets with parchment paper.

-Combine the wet ingredients - In a large bowl, cream butter, and brown sugar together.
-Add eggs and vanilla.
+2. In a large bowl, cream the softened butter and dark brown sugar together until smooth.
+Add the eggs and vanilla.
 Mix until combined.

-Chill - Cover the mixing bowl and refrigerate for about 25 minutes.
+5. Cover the mixing bowl and refrigerate the dough for 25 minutes.

 Oatmeal cookies with dried cranberries and white chocolate chips.